-The Notre Dame Cathedral of Paris is an imposing building, considered to be one of the finest examples of Gothic architecture in the world.
+The Notre Dame Cathedral of Paris is an imposing monument, considered to be one of the finest examples of Gothic architecture in the world.
 The construction of the cathedral dates back to the 12th century after which it was modified several times.
 The cathedral was destroyed and many of the religious sculptures were damaged during the French revolution in the 1790s.
 Victor Hugo’s classic “Hunchback of Notre-Dame” revived popular interest in the building and a major restoration project was started in 1845.
 The magnificent structure we see today is a result of years of restoration and welcomes approximately 12 million visitors every year.

 The roof of the cathedral accessible through a narrow flight of steps is another great place to capture a panoramic view of the city.
 When you visit the Notre-Dame cathedral you have to book a ticket to the rooftop, which is free for Paris pass holders.
 However you still get a time-stamped token, and you need to revisit within that 30-minute time-slot allotted to you.
 You can choose the time-slot among the ones that are available at the time of booking.
 The regulations are in place for maintenance of the building and safety of the tourists.

 An underrated and under-visited hidden gem lies right beneath the Notre Dame cathedral.
 It is the Notre Dame crypt which contains archeological ruins excavated during the reconstruction work of the cathedral.
 The crypt has an exhibit of architectural models of different times that traces back to the earliest settlements in Paris.
 The touchscreen guides allow you to travel back in time, with models and remains of 2000 years of history.
 Photography though allowed, is not quite possible in the darkness, but it’s one of the obscure gems of Paris.
-(More Info).
+(More Info ).

 Open hours: From Tuesday till Sunday from 10 am till 6 pm, the last admission at 5:30 pm